 Health Library 2015-10-09 7 Things You May Not Know About Parkinson’s Disease Main Article Content Breadcrumb navigation All/Health Library/Seven Things About Parkinsons Learn More About One of the Most Common Neurological Conditions As many as one million people live with Parkinson’s disease in the US and it’s the second most common neurodegenerative disorder.
 However, there is still much to learn about Parkinson’s disease on many levels, says Tanya Simuni, MD, director of the Parkinson’s Disease and Movement Disorders Center at Northwestern Memorial Hospital.
 When it comes to research and breakthroughs, scientists at Northwestern Medicine are consistently paving the way forward with new strategies for side effects and better insight into slowing the progression.
 And in the everyday, here are 7 things you may not know about Parkinson’s disease.
 1. About 60,000 people are diagnosed with Parkinson's disease every year.
 Diagnosing Parkinson’s disease can be tricky and the cause of the disease is still unknown.
 There’s no one test and more often than not, diagnosis relies on a specialist’s understanding of clinical information, personal medical history and a neurological exam.
 2. One in 100 people over age 60 have Parkinson’s disease.
 Incidence of Parkinson’s disease increases with age, particularly after 60.
 That said, four percent of people with Parkinson’s disease are diagnosed before 50 and there can be significant differences in symptoms and disease progression among early onset, middle onset and late onset groups.
 3. Men are one and a half times more likely to have Parkinson's disease than women.
 Some scientists suspect that male gender itself could be a risk factor, but it’s also possible that men are more likely to experience risk factors like greater exposure to toxic chemicals or higher rates of head injury.
 4. Loss of smell can be an early sign of Parkinson’s disease.
 Other early, often subtle, signs of Parkinson’s can include developing smaller, more crowded handwriting, a softer or lower voice and reduced facial expression, called masking.
 5. Parkinson’s disease also has non-motor symptoms like difficulty sleeping.
 While the best known symptoms are related to motor skills – muscle rigidity, tremors, shaking – there are also a number of non-motor symptoms that can affect people with Parkinson’s disease.
 These include trouble sleeping, constipation, bladder problems, mood disorders, depression, anxiety and cognitive concerns like memory loss or slowed thinking.
 6. Exercise is vital for managing Parkinson’s disease.
 Research shows that people with Parkinson’s disease who exercised a minimum of two and a half hours a week experienced a slower decline in quality of life.
 Regular exercise helps significantly with maintaining balance, mobility and the ability to accomplish daily tasks.
 Workouts that focus on flexibility, stretching, aerobic activity and resistance training such as tai chi, Pilates and dance are often the most appropriate.
 7. Self-care is as important as ever.
 Many people with Parkinson’s disease describe worsening symptoms when stressed and associate the onset of certain symptoms, such as tremors, with stressful events.
 This makes self-care and healthy emotional health habits especially important for those dealing with the disease at any stage.
 Learn more about treatments, support groups and upcoming events through the Northwestern Medicine Parkinson's Disease and Movement Disorders Center.
-Share This Page Related Topics Parkinson's Disease Neurology Self-Care Senior Health Treatment Because what makes us better, makes you better.
-Learn More.
-Northwestern Medicine.
-Related Content Health Library From the Hospital to the Home A handful of physicians are reviving an old care-delivery model with a modern twist: the physician house call visit.
+Share This Page Related Topics Parkinson's Disease Neurology Self-Care Senior Health Treatment Northwestern Medicine - On a relentless pursuit of better medicine.
+Related Content Medical Advances Advanced Care Without Leaving Home This Northwestern Memorial Hospital nurse rides his purple bike across Chicago to deliver home care with heart to geriatric patients.
+Emotional Health Healing Through Humor A recent study emphasizes the health benefits of laughter.
+Healthy Tips Summer Fun for Patients With Parkinson’s and Alzheimer’s Specific summertime activities can benefit patients affected by Alzheimer’s, Parkinson’s and other cognitive impairments.
+Hitting Back at Parkinson’s When Parkinson’s disease hit Dale, he and his care team at the Parkinson's Disease and Movement Disorders Center at Northwestern Memorial Hospital hit back – with deep brain stimulation.
+Medical Advances How Does Deep Brain Stimulation Work?
+When medication isn’t enough to control symptoms of certain neurological disorders, deep brain stimulation (DBS) can provide symptom relief.
+Health Library Quick Dose: What Causes My Hands to Shake?
+Shaking hands are often associated with Parkinson’s disease, as it can be one of the first telltale signs of the neurological condition.
+Yet, shaking hands can occur for a number of reasons.
+Patient Stories Bill’s cross-country trek raises awareness about Parkinson’s Diagnosed with Parkinson’s disease at 43, Bill walked across America to raise awareness and funds to find a cure.
+Health Library From the Hospital to the Home A handful of physicians are reviving an old care-delivery model with a modern twist: the physician house call visit.
 Medical Advances A Protein Pathway for Parkinson’s Treatment Parkinson’s disease has no cure, but scientists at Northwestern Medicine are establishing a better understanding of a protein that could change that.
-Patient Stories Back to a New Kind of Life Parkinson’s disease changed who Toby was, but deep brain stimulation at Northwestern Medicine gave her back function for a new everyday.
 Health Library A Way Around Wearing Off People living with Parkinson's can experience periods when their symptoms gradually or abruptly worsen, but a new medication may offer a solution.
 Health Library The ABC's of DBS Deep brain stimulation is a powerful treatment option for early stage Parkinson's disease.
 Discover who, when, where and why of what that means.